Overview

 Significant adaptations of Dracula have permeated various forms of media.
 Bela Lugosi’s portrayal in the iconic 1931 film Dracula directed by Tod Browning set the standard for the cinematic representation of the character.
 Francis Ford Coppola’s 1992 film Bram Stoker’s Dracula brought a visually stunning and more faithful adaptation to the screen.
 Beyond film, Dracula has inspired numerous TV series, plays, and reinterpretations, cementing its status as a timeless and influential work in the horror genre.

-Read the full plot summary, an in-depth analysis of Van Helsing, and explanations of important quotes from Dracula.
+Read the free full text, the full book summary, an in-depth character analysis of Van Helsing, and explanations of important quotes from Dracula.

 Upgrade to PLUS and get instant access to all the study tools